-Music at Amherst College Collection
+Music at Amherst Collection

 Around the turn of the century, the College Songs which eventually became an estalished part of Amherst's heritage proliferated to a great degree.
-Alumni Draper C. Bartlett (AC 1903), James S. Hamilton (AC 1906), and Jason Noble Pierce (AC 1902), as well as Professors Bigelow and John Genung, produced the bulk of the "College Song" prototypes in the few decades around 1900.
+An annual college-song contest hosted by the class of 1887 inspired such student composers as Draper C. Bartlett (AC 1903), James S. Hamilton (AC 1906), and Jason Noble Pierce (AC 1902), as well as Professors Bigelow and John Genung, to produce the bulk of the college songs still sung on campus today.

 Foundations were thus laid for a musical life intrinsic to the Amherst experience today.
 The original tiny and experimental department has grown to a full-size academic field, with seven dedicated faculty, a building with full musical facilities, and an average of twelve graduating majors per year.
 Student singing groups have continued to proliferate, from the academically supported Choral Society (made up of the Concert Choir, Women's Chorus, Glee Club, and Madrigals Singers) to the many student-directed a cappella groups, which include the Double Quartet (DQ), the Zumbyes, the Sabrinas, the Bluestockings, Route 9, and Terras Irradient.
 Instrumental music has also flourished, with a large professionally directed Symphony Orchestra, Jazz ensembles, and various chamber groups.
 Concert seasons in College Hall and in Buckley draw well-known professionals for the enrichment of the entire community.

 Timothy J. Dickey (AC 1989), Fall 1989

 Revised by Walker Boyle (AC 2013), Summer 2013